MerchV/Interview/README.md

 This project is intended to be viewed by companies interested in interviewing me for iOS development roles.

-This project demonstrates the following techniques:
+This project demonstrates a standard app that displays and updates connect from a JSON API.
+As such, it demonstrates the following common techniques:

 - Networking using URLSession.